Inferring birth versus death dynamics for ecological interactions in stochastic heterogeneous populations: Inference Methods

-Table \ref{table:error_S} shows the relative error of the parameters while increasing the number of time series $M$ for $M = 10, 100$, and $1000$.
+Figure \ref{fig:error_S} shows the relative error of the parameters while increasing the number of time series $M$ for $M = 10, 100$, and $1000$.
 The error monotonically decreases as $M$ increases from 10 to 1000 and confirms that having more data improves the accuracy of the inferred parameters.

-Table \ref{table:error_dt} shows the error with respect to $\Delta t$, the time step of stochastic simulation.
-The shown results are for $\Delta t = 10,5,2, 1$, and $0.1$, and the accuracy improves as $\Delta t$ decreases.
-However, the error starts to saturate when $\Delta t= 0.1$ in some parameters, indicating that the estimation was already as accurate as $O(10^{-3})$ using $\Delta t=1$.
+Figure \ref{fig:error_dt} shows the error with respect to $\Delta t$, the time step of stochastic simulation.
+The shown results are for $\Delta t = 0.1, 1$, and $10$, and the accuracy improves as $\Delta t$ decreases.
 Due to stochasticity in the time series, using a time step that is too small makes the rate inference less accurate.
 Moreover, it shows that using a large time step such as $\Delta t = 10$ significantly deteriorates the accuracy.

-In Table \ref{table:error_dS}, the grid sizes $\Delta x= 50, 10$, and $2$ are tested.
+In Figure \ref{fig:error_dS}, the grid sizes $\Delta x= 2, 10$, and $50$ are tested.
 The error seems to be the least sensitive to $\Delta x$ as compared to the other tested hyper-parameters $M$ and $\Delta t$.

-We remark that one of the interspecies interaction parameters of PC3 is trivial as $\alpha_S=0$, so the birth-death regulation parameter $\sigma_S$ does not exist.
-However, the inference method gives an estimated value for $\sigma_S$ with a magnitude $O(10^{-2})$, although the error does not show any convergence in terms of the hyper-parameters.
-Thus, the interaction weight parameter $\sigma_k$ should be interpreted carefully especially when the magnitude of interaction parameter $| \alpha_k |$ is small.
-Not showing any convergence behavior with respect to $M$ or $\Delta t$ could be a sign that $| \alpha_k |$ is trivial and $\sigma_k$ is not applicable.
+However, as mentioned above, the choice of grid size will influence which grid blocks have enough population points to compute the mean and variance; here, this cutoff is set at 100.